Say NO to Acorn

 Anaerobic digestion can be a very efficient, effective process if done at an appropriate scale in the right location, providing a means of converting animal manure into energy.
 However, the Acorn proposal at Hornage Farm is the wrong size of plant in the wrong location, and will have many negative impacts, both on the environment and our local communities.

-• The plant could lead to a staggering 150% increase in HGV traffic through our local villages – one HGV passing through Long Crendon AND Oakley every three minutes at peak times.
+• The plant could lead to a staggering 150% increase in HGV traffic through our local villages – an additional HGV passing through our villages every five minutes at peak times.

 • The five, 17m high biodigester tanks will be seen from up to 10 miles away and have a huge visual impact on the surrounding countryside and villages.